Chadsmoor

-Chadsmoor (/ˈtʃædsmər/) is an urban settlement within Cannock Chase District in the County of Staffordshire, England and lies between the wards of Cannock and Hednesford in South Staffordshire.
+Chadsmoor (/ˈtʃædsmər/) is a historic village in the Cannock Chase District in Staffordshire, England, and is situated between the towns of Cannock and Hednesford.

 History

 In the 7th century St Chad, the patron Saint of Lichfield Cathedral, visited a Fosse or a deep broad ditch located near the Telecom tower (track from Pottal Pool to Pye Green) and stopped at a gate 400 m from the Pye Green junction.
 From then on the area to the south was called “Chads – Moor”.
 However, Cameron. points out that -kirk toponyms more frequently incorporate the name of the dedicatee, so it is not so certain that Chadsmoor was named after the saint.

 Chadsmoor centre was basically developed around 1875 when the West Cannock Colliery Company built 3 collieries on adjacent land and the East Cannock Colliery Company quickly followed.
 Lord Hatherton then developed Littleton Colliery to the West.
 The need for houses for the miners and their families then became a priority and the population of Chadsmoor exploded.

 In 1858 the South Staffordshire Railway built a rail line initially linking Birmingham to Walsall and then to Cannock, Hednesford and Rugeley and onwards to the Trent Valley Line (now the West Coast main Line) The present day “Chase Line” still uses this route which goes through Chadsmoor.
 The stations at Hednesford & Cannock are just a short walk away.
-The “Chase Line” gives a regular service to the cities and towns to North and South.
+The “Chase Line” gives a regular service to Rugeley, Hednesford, Cannock, Bloxwich, Walsall, Great Barr and Birmingham.

 By 1860 a large canal basin had been built on the Cannock Extension Line and this served as a base to move the produced coal direct to its sale areas such as Birmingham & London.
 The canal closed in 1965 and the old routes of the canal and associated tramways have been sympathetically landscaped.

 In the First World War the miners of Chadsmoor made a substantial sacrifice for the country when more than 160 men lost their lives, many of them at the Somme, building tunnels under the German Lines, coincidentally doing the same work which they had left only weeks before.
 The Second World War saw a further 14 men lose their lives.
 The Chadsmoor History Society has in recent years built a Portland Stone memorial to commemorate all the names of the men who lost their lives.
 The stone was dedicated by the “Bishop of Wolverhampton” and the plaque by Major General John Henderson CB and this was funded by public subscription and small grants.